EDUCATION about and PREVENTION against relationship violence.

 |

-Important live conversations instilling the knowledge, skills, and values necessary to prevent gender and relationship violence.
-Jana's Campaign Prevention Educators host a deep dive conversation via Facebook Live to discuss topics related to gender-based violence including societal aspects that contribute to violence, rape culture, the severity of gender-based violence in our communities, teen dating violence, stalking, sexual assault, as well as why gender-biased attitudes and behaviors can be the leading causes of violence.
-Simply follow Jana's Campaign on Facebook to attend!
+Important live conversations instilling the knowledge, skills, and values necessary to prevent relationship violence.
+Jana's Campaign Prevention Educators host a deep dive conversation via Facebook Live to discuss topics related to relationship violence including societal aspects that contribute to violence, rape culture, teen dating violence, stalking, sexual assault, as well as why biased attitudes and behaviors can be the leading causes of violence.
+Simply follow Jana's Campaign on Facebook to attend

 |